mxn21/FlowingDrawer/README.md

     </com.mxn.soul.flowingdrawer_core.FlowingDrawer>
 ```

-It requires two custom classes in root view and menu's root . use FlowingDrawer as the root of xml,
-it should have two children, first for content view ,second for menu view .The menu view is a custom
-class called FlowingMenuLayout.
+To use a FlowingDrawer, position FlowingDrawer as the root , position your primary content view as the
+first child with width and height of match_parent .
+Add FlowingMenuLayout as child views after the main
+content view .
+FlowingMenuLayout commonly use match_parent for height and width.

 Don't set any background on FlowingMenuLayout or FlowingMenuLayout's children, it means their background
 should be transparent.

-Don't set FlowingMenuLayout's width , it's not useful to change it's  width .
+Don't set FlowingMenuLayout's width , it's not a useful way to change it's width .

-You can change menu's attribute in FlowingDrawer use custom attribute,like edMenuBackground,edMenuSize,
+You can change menu's attribute in FlowingDrawer layout node use custom attribute,like edMenuBackground,edMenuSize,
+edPosition.

+Use edPosition attribute corresponding to which side of the view you want the drawer
+to emerge from: left or right.Left menu : edPosition =1 ; Right menu: edPosition =2 .

-edPosition.edPosition =1 is left menu, edPosition =2 is right menu .For more custom attribute ,you can see in attrs.xml
+For more custom attribute ,you can see in attrs.xml.
-in flowingdrawer_core.

 MainActivity: